Home | Services and Information | Justice Services

 As the United States Supreme Court recognized in Berger v.
 United States, the twofold aim of the prosecutor "is that guilt shall not escape nor innocence suffer."
 While the trial and appellate process contain important safeguards for those accused of crime, we recognize that the criminal justice system is a human institution and cannot be perfect.

-The Special Assistant District Attorney, in his capacity as Conviction Integrity Deputy, reviews claims of factual innocence made by persons who have been convicted of a crime.
+The Chief Deputy District Attorney, in his capacity as Conviction Integrity Deputy, reviews claims of factual innocence made by persons who have been convicted of a crime.
 The Conviction Integrity Deputy will conduct an initial inquiry to determine whether further review and/or investigation is necessary to evaluate the claim.
 Where appropriate, the review may include review of transcripts, evaluation of forensic evidence in light of new scientific knowledge, additional forensic tests, witness interviews, or other investigation.
 The Conviction Integrity process supplements the appellate process to avoid the possibility of an innocent person being punished for a crime they did not commit.

-Please click here to view a 27 minute recorded episode of a "LA Round Table" where guests including Special Assistant District Attorney Michael Schwartz recently discussed conviction integrity issues.
+Please click here to view a 27 minute recorded episode of a "LA Round Table" where guests including former Special Assistant District Attorney Michael Schwartz recently discussed conviction integrity issues.

 The Public Integrity Unit evaluates and prosecutes complaints against public officials and others in a position of public trust for misappropriation of public funds and other misuse of public office.
 Matters handled by the unit include embezzlement by government officials or by officials of non-profit organizations, misuse of government resources, conflicts of interest, failing to report economic interests, and violations of election laws.
 Some violations may be referred for investigation and/or administrative action to the Fair Political Practices Commission (FPPC), which has concurrent jurisdiction with the District Attorney for violations of the Political Reform Act.